 “How do you get pipes and wires into these panels?”
 This is the first question my students usually ask when I mention SMARTWALL, and there are two answers.
 First, each panel comes with horizontal and vertical channels cut through the foam for wires to be pushed through.
 Specific panels are also available with metal boxes already inset into panels for light switches or outlet boxes.
 While most of modern life is in the 21st century, a surprising number of basements are still being finished as if it were 1952.
 Just don’t let anyone tell you that the old way of doing basement walls is good enough.
 It’s not.

-I hope you found this article useful for finishing your basement better.
+I hope you found this article helps you finish your basement better.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for safe, simple and fast way to make a contribution.
 Thank you very much for helping to keep this website up and running.